FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 # enterprise deployment tools

 FISCO BCOS enterprise deployment tools are designed for multi-agency production environments.
-To ensure the security of the agency's private keys, enterprise deployment tools provides agencies' collaboration to deploy a alliance chain.
+For ensure the security of the agency's private keys, enterprise deployment tools provide agencies' collaboration to deploy an alliance chain.

 This chapter will demonstrate how to use enterprise deployment tools by deploying a **6 nodes 3 agencies 2 groups** alliance chain.
 For more parameter options, please [refer to here](../enterprise_tools/operation.md).

-This chapter is a process that multi-agency peer-to-peer deployment and a situation that private key of the agency does not come out of intranet.
-The tutorial for generating configuration files of all agency nodes through single agency's clickstart can refer to [FISCO BCOS Enterprise Deployment Tool ClickStart deployment](../enterprise_tools/enterprise_quick_start.md).
+This chapter is a process that multi-agency peer-to-peer deployment and a situation that the private key of the agency does not come out of intranet.
+The tutorial for generating configuration files of all agency nodes through a single agency's click start can refer to [FISCO BCOS Enterprise Deployment Tool ClickStart deployment](../enterprise_tools/enterprise_quick_start.md).

 ## Download and install